coalesceio/External-Data-Package/README.md

 * CopyInto node can be created by just clicking on Create node from browser if we want the data from the file to be loaded into single variant column in target table.
 * CopyInto node can be added on top of an inferred table(table created by running the inferschema node) if you want to load data into specific columns as defined in the files.Refer to Inferschema to know more on how to use the node and add Copy-Into on top of it.
 * The data can be reloaded into the table by truncating the data in the table before load using the TruncateBefore option in node config or reload parameter
-*The path or subfolder name inside stage where the file is located can be specified using config 'Path or subfolder'.Do not prefix or suffix '/' in path name.Example,one level 'SUBFOLDER',two levels 'SUBFOLDER/INNERFOLDER'.
+* The path or subfolder name inside stage where the file is located can be specified using config 'Path or subfolder'.Do not prefix or suffix '/' in path name.Example,one level 'SUBFOLDER',two levels 'SUBFOLDER/INNERFOLDER'.
+* Blank options added to Copy-Into and CSV file format options to revert any specific option

 ### Use CopyInto node with InferSchema option
 * Set Infer Schema toggle to true